derBobby/java-pretix-connector/README.md

 # java-pretix-connector
 This spring boot library allows to fetch almost everything related to Orders from the Pretix API.
 Everything that was fetched from the Pretix API is cached/stored locally.
-Currently there is no automatic refresh.
+Currently, there is no automatic refresh.
 It can also handle WebHooks from Pretix.

 ## Features